01-edu/public/subjects/ai/backtesting-sp500/audit/README.md

 ###### Does the notebook contain a Histogram of average price for companies for all variables (saved the plot with the images)?
 This is required only for **prices.csv** data.

-###### Does the notebook describe at least 5 outliers ('ticker', 'date', price) ?
-To check the outliers it is simple: Search the historical stock price on Google at the given date and compare.
-The price may fluctuate a bit.
-The goal here is not to match the historical price found on Google but to detect a huge difference between the price in our data and the real historical one.
+###### Does the notebook identify and describe at least 5 outliers ('ticker', 'date', 'price') by cross-referencing historical stock prices from an external source such as Google?

+> Note: This approach aims not to precisely match the historical price but to detect substantial differences between our dataset and verified historical data.

 ##### Notes: